unzip

 DESCRIPTION

-unzip lists, tests, or extracts files from a ZIP archive, commonly found on MS-DOS systems.
+unzip will list, test, or extract files from a ZIP archive, commonly found on MS-DOS systems.
 The default behavior (with no options) is to extract into the current directory (and subdirectories below it) all files from the specified ZIP archive.
 A companion program, zip, creates ZIP archives; both programs are compatible with archives created by PKWARE's PKZIP and PKUNZIP for MS-DOS, but in many cases the program options or default behaviors differ.

 Options